Australian-DDR-Events/aus-ddr-events-infrastructure/README.md

 - A core ECR stack.
 This is for any docker images (to be used by the Aus DDR Events API).
 - A cognito stack.
 This is for authentication.
 Comes with a migration trigger against firebase.
 - A cdn stack.
 This has two CloudFront instances: one for the website hosting, and one for assets.

+# Todo

+### ACM Stack

+If a domain uses Route53 as the DNS provider, CDK can automatically initiate an ACM request, update the DNS records and provision the certificate.
+[Documented here](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-certificatemanager-readme.html)

+### Create API stack

+The API should be deployable to AWS.
+Unsure how this should be done.

+- Using raw EC2.
+Cheapest option, quite a lot of manual configuration or scripts.
+- Using ECS.
+Load balancer will add cost, can still be relatively cheap when using either EC2 or Fargate.
+- Using EKS.
+Probably best option for scalability and ease of setup.
+Very costly.